 Choose varieties that are fast-growing by checking seed packets for their "days to maturity."
 You can compare several varieties of radishes, for example, and choose one that will mature quickly.

-For example, Early Scarlet Globe Radishes take 22 days to mature, on average.
+The Early Scarlet Globe variety of radishes takes 22 days to mature, on average.

 By the way, "early" in the name is a good sign.
 This variety matures a full week ahead of other varieties of radish.